Transit Vibe: Emotional growing pains

-Here’s what to do and not do when you have a Saturn Sesquisquare Moon transit.
+Here’s what to do and to avoid when you have transit Saturn sesquisquare Moon.
 Below that are some interesting things about this transit.

 - Avoid making big life decisions based on fear or sadness, since your mood might be lower than usual.